RisinT96/course/doc/stl.md

 ## StringIO

-The `StringIO` module has two use cases:
+The `io.StringIO` and `io.BytesIO` classes have two use cases:

 ### Mimic a `file` object

 The `StringIO.StringIO` object implements the file object interface and behaves as an in-memory file.

 	!python
+	from io import StringIO
 	def ungzip(string):
 		return GzipFile(fileobj=StringIO(string)).read()